8 meeting management tools to help you get organized

 Sometimes a meeting is the best way to have a conversation, make a decision, or move a project forward.
 Most of the time though, they lose purpose and become a productivity zap.
 Recent research found that most of us spend 31 hours in unproductive meetings every month — a habit that needs to change.

-Reducing that figure often takes a meeting culture shift, but you can also find success with the help of meeting management software.
-These products help you plan, organize, host, and review online meetings more effectively — meaning you gain back some of that time and energy to use elsewhere.
+Reducing that figure often takes a meeting culture shift, but you can also find success by focusing on meeting management (and software that can help you build better meeting habits).
+These tools can help you plan, organize, host, and review online meetings more effectively — meaning you gain back some of that time and energy to use elsewhere.

 In this guide, we’ll explore 8 virtual meeting management tools that are worth considering.
 For each one we’ll explain what they’re best at, how much they cost, and whether they’re worth trying.